Tony Burton

-Anthony Mabron Burton (March 23, 1937 – February 25, 2016) was an American actor and boxer.
-He was known for his role as Tony "Duke" Evers in the Rocky films.
+Anthony Mabron Burton (March 23, 1937 – February 26, 2016) was an American actor and boxer.
+He was best known for his role as Tony "Duke" Evers in the Rocky films.

 Early life

 Burton was born in Flint, Michigan.
 He had a younger sister named Loretta.
 A Flint Northern High School graduate, he was a Michigan Golden Gloves heavyweight boxing champion and two-time all-state football player.
 At Northern, he played halfback.
 In 1954, he scored 13 touchdowns and led his team in scoring.
 Many of his scoring runs were of 50 yards or more.
 He gained 820 yards rushing that year, and one of his runs was for 95 yards.
 That same year, he was selected to the first teams of the All City and All Valley teams as a halfback.
 He was also chosen as an All State honorable mention.
 He was the team's co-captain and Most Valuable Player.
 Burton led his team in yards gained and receiving yards.
 In one game against Grand Rapids Catholic, he gained 213 total yards.
 At Northern, Burton was also the leading baseball pitcher, pitching the team to the city championship title.